IanFinlayson/tetra/docs/frontend.md

 ```cpp
 Node(NodeKind type);
 ```
-The constructor takes the *kind* of node to be created.
+Theructor takes the *kind* of node to be created.
 This is an enum whose values are described at the end of this document.

 ```cpp